Simulate a cluster with ocelot¶

 :

-- Astrometric & photometric errors
+- Simulating an astrometric & photometric observation.

 Adding in binary stars¶